riffelllab/Mosquito-larvae-analyses/README.md

 <sup>* M.B., J.S, and E.K.L contributed equally to this work</sup>
 <sup>† To whom all correspondence should be addressed</sup>

+## Data availability

+All data, code, and original video files for the behavior section of this manuscript is provided free at this [Mendeley Data repository](https://data.mendeley.com/datasets/nch5zsh69z/1).

 ## Repository contents

 #### Figure generation code